Updated for the 2026 Immigration Rules

 What is the 180-day absence rule for ILR?

 You must not have been outside the UK for more than 180 days in any rolling 12-month period within your qualifying period.
 The Home Office checks rolling windows — not calendar years — so a 12-month window can start on any date.
-Exceeding 180 days in even one period can lead to ILR refusal unless exceptional circumstances apply.
+Exceeding 180 days in even one period can lead to ILR refusal unless an exemption or exceptional circumstances apply.

 How many years do I need for ILR in the UK?